-FINMARI Facilities
+FINMARI facilities

 FINMARI has adopted a stepwise strategy to tackle the 3-D spatial and temporal heterogeneity of the marine system, and the fast turnover of several biological communities, by applying state-of-the-art and emergent measurement techniques to the nested, hierarchical levels of variability: